KarimahAzzuhdu/KarimahAzzuhdu/README.md

 - My interests are Data Science, Business, Coffee, and Games.

 🌱 I’m currently learning
+- Quality Assurance with Playwright
 - Backend Developing with Golang
-- Simple Game Developing with Python
+- Simple Game Development with Python
-- Digital Marketing for my personal bussiness
+- Digital Marketing for my business

 ### Connect with Me